cs107-colorful-axolotls/cs107-FinalProject/docs/documentation.md

     * `pytest`is used in the test suite

 #### Internal Modules:
-  * The `elem_fn` module contains the elementary functions used for forward mode
+  * The `forward_mode` module contains the objects and functions necessary to do forward mode automatic differentiation on real and vector valued functions
-  * The `elem_rn` module contains the elementary functions used for reverse mode
+  * The `reverse_mode` module contains the objects and functions necessary to do reverse mode automatic differentiation on real functions
-  * The `fnode` module contains the forward mode

 ## Implementaiton Details